nandabellini/nandabellini/README.md

 On my free time, I like to read, play instruments, write poems and paint some frames.
 Basically, everything related to art.

 Nowadays I decided to stop college and start to study by myself and share my knowlwdge with those who want to know about.
+Currently I'm studying about technology and development, mainly in fullstack.

 ## Detailed information